jtod/Sigma16/docs/src/userguide/userguide.md

 ---------------------
 ~~~~

-### EXP8 format

-An EXP8 instruction is two words, with three 4-bit operands and an
-8-bit operand.
-(It's called EXP8 because it provides an 8-bit
-operand.)

-The following table summarises the instruction formats.
-The core of
-the architecture needs only the first two (RRR and RX).
-The more
-advanced features require the

-The EXP8 format is similar to EXP4, except that the g and h fields are
+Some EXP2 instructions combine the g and h fields to provide an 8-bit
-combined to form n 8-bit constant.
+operand.

 ~~~~
 ---------------------